 The organization can become more agile through the use of reusable components, highly automated processes and self-service delivery models.
 This not only keeps team members responsible, but also there are no surprises or delays, as teams communicate daily regarding both the status of the project as well as issues that arise.

 Data becomes a significant asset as the quality and reliability of data is improved.
 Using meaningful analytics will help teams continuously improve the M&A process.
 The team must reflect on the conclusions that the data analytics present and openly discuss ways to improve the M&A process.
-Also, risk can be managed by using analytics to track identified risks within the deal.
+Also, risk can be managed by using analytics to track identified risks within the m&a deal.

 Data and metrics are employed to measure and improve governance.
 A solid governance structure is the foundation to a successful M&A execution.
 Knowing who is managing tasks for each team is important; also, the manager of the team will establish the priority level for each task list.